hypirion/fairbrook/doc/QUICK-TUTORIAL.md

 ### `type-fn`

 Dispatch on type.
-Like `cond-fn`, accepts maps only.
+Like `cond-fn`, but accepts maps only.
 Undefined ordering.

 This function adds elements into a set, where it is assumed that at most one of them are a set, and not both.